perrochon/gb/TUTORIAL.md

 * Follow up with a few pods.

 # God Mode Fun Stuff
-* On the home screen, click on "Start Other Races" (or similar).
-This will put three more races in play
 * Click on "Cont".
 This will start automated turns.
 It's like fast-forward until you hit "Cont" again.
 You can leave it on and switch to the map and see what happens.
 Zoom all the way out to see other races ships exploring.
 Beware of the beetles.